The best Japanese restaurants in London

 The Aubrey

 You’ll book an evening slot at The Aubrey, the Mandarin Oriental’s maximalist take on an izakaya, and you’ll make your way to the high-roller streets of Knightsbridge.
-You’ll avoid the temptation of making a beeline for three courses in Heston’s dining room (you may fail!), push through the noren – door curtain – and you’ll dizzy yourself with the splashy warren of rooms ahead: swathes of pink, dark parquet flooring, flashes of blue leather, misc-en scenes in the kacho-ga style pinned to the walls, and areas festooned with plush green banquettes calling for your occupancy.
+You’ll avoid the temptation of making a beeline for three courses in Heston’s dining room (you may fail!), push through the noren – door curtain – and you’ll dizzy yourself with the splashy warren of rooms ahead: swathes of pink, dark parquet flooring, flashes of blue leather, mise-en-scènes in the kacho-ga style pinned to the walls, and areas festooned with plush green banquettes calling for your occupancy.

 Izakayas in Osaka tend to go the way of the informal: late-night inebriation, elbow-to-elbow chatting, small, inexpensive dishes that are just made for a pleasurable time with alcohol, and the odd spill of sake from the salarymen next to you.
 At The Aubrey, you’ll order ornate platters of umami-rich sushi pressed with Hokkaido rice; insurmountable plates of fried rice tossed around with Wagyu oxtail and lifted by the funky pungency of bone marrow; and your eyes will roll backwards for the Wagyu sando, a statement inch or two of pink meat, moistened with a bit of house-style Kewpie and tonkatsu sauce, bookended by bread that’s equally thick and toasted to a fried, tanned crust, and cut up four ways.
-Consider The Aubrey as a sort of izayaka flying on Concord.
+It may be better to interpret The Aubrey as a sort of izayaka flying on Concord.

 Koyn

-Following a visit to Koyn during its opening, Freddie Janssen, chef of Snackbar, Dalston’s answer to LA’s Sqirl, posted an Instagram story that neatly encapsulates the restaurant’s spirit: ‘Good quality proteins and expensive ingredients and you can’t really go wrong’, a dinner whose bill would’ve given her a heart attack had she seen the final tally.
+Following a visit to Koyn during its opening, Freddie Janssen, chef of the recently closed Snackbar, Dalston’s answer to LA’s Sqirl, posted an Instagram story that neatly encapsulates the restaurant’s spirit: ‘Good quality proteins and expensive ingredients and you can’t really go wrong’, a dinner whose bill would’ve given her a heart attack had she seen the final tally.
 Money and fine meat – the commodities that grease the Mayfair streets on which Koyn sits.

 The proteins are indeed first-grade – slips of dry-aged, slivery seabass have a clean, briny smack, and are usually served with dabs of oscietra caviar, lightly sweet shrimp and a soy of yuzu dashi; and whole red-mullet tempura, which is tricked out with yuzu kosho tosazu and kombu salt, has an indecipherable, muted umami that refreshes your palate rather than obliterates it – and the prices will have you reaching for your backup Amex when the first one fails.
-When the glass dome that covers the sushi roll of A5 wagyu and truffle is removed, the heavy aroma of musty earth, smoked meat and deep expense accounts instantly fragrances the entire atmosphere within a three-table radius; if you have a preference for that sort of thing, it is £58 well spent.
+When the glass dome that covers the sushi roll of A5 Wagyu and truffle is removed, the heavy aroma of musty earth, smoked meat and deep expense accounts instantly fragrances the entire atmosphere within a three-table radius; if you have a preference for that sort of thing, it is money well spent.

 “mu”